|(unreleased 2008 poster)|

 The voting proceeds – until Michelle sends word that she’s withdrawing from the race.
 Her backers are furious until she delivers a Nixon-like farewell about getting beyond hate and not allowing yourself be used.
 The next night Hammer delivers his acceptance speech, asking the delegates to choose Fishburne as his running mate.
 Armie has realized that making change means more than giving great rhetoric.

-Four months later Armie -- an obvious stand-in for the new "masters of the universe" like Mark Zuckerberg -- wins the race.
+Four months later Armie -- an obvious nod to new "masters of the universe" like Mark Zuckerberg -- wins the race.
 Alone in his mansion, Hackman watches the returns.
 Outside, two assassins infiltrate the property.
-Realizing he’s toast, Gene has a drink and looks at a scrapbook of better days with his daughter.
+Realizing he’s done, Gene has a drink and looks at a scrapbook of better days with his daughter.

 At the victory party Armie hoists his running mate’s arm for the traditional victory photo.
 A single gunshot.
 And Larry flashes a smile that says “mission accomplished.”
 Snap!
-And fade out.
+And fade to credits.

 Fishburne also delivers a catch phrase.
 During his showdown with Armie, he answers the threat of candor with this: “The truth?
 Boo-coo inconvenient.”